quasarstream/PHP-FFmpeg-video-streaming/README.md

 HLS uses AES in cipher block chaining (CBC) mode.
 This means each block is encrypted using the cipher text of the preceding block.
 [Learn more](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)

 Before we can encrypt videos, we need an encryption key.
-However you can use any software that can generate key, this package requires a working OpenSSL to create the key:
+However you can use any software that can generate a key, this package requires a working OpenSSL to create a key:

 Getting OpenSSL: https://www.openssl.org/source/